Hoek67/scadbuild/README.md

 **Tip** If first time set the source and destination directories.

+## Author
+![Kiweed Software]logo_goblin.png)
+Dean B. White aka "Hoek67"  **Kiweed Software 2023**

+If you like this Software and it saves you time feel free to donate anything as I'm open to improvements.

 ## Building

 The build is a single project that should build a 64 bit version and executable.